Anthony Bamford: Politics

-Bamford is a major donor to the UK Conservative Party, with JCB and related Bamford entities giving the party £8.1m in cash or kind between 2007 and 2017.
+Bamford is a major donor to the UK Conservative Party and to Reform UK.
+JCB and related Bamford entities giving Tory party £8.1m in cash or kind between 2007 and 2017.

 He donated £1 million before the 2010 General Election, and Prime Minister David Cameron recommended him for a peerage that same year, however Bamford withdrew his name from consideration days before the members were announced.
+Between 2001 and 2010, JCB Research, a reportedly "obscure" and little known company that was incorporated by Bamford in 1961, donated over £4.5 million to Conservative politicians, although it was only reportedly worth £27,000 at the end of 2010.

 In 2012, Bamford was later outspoken on the need for the UK Government to champion manufacturing in the UK and commissioned a report in 2012 on the subject which was sent directly to David Cameron.
-He was elevated to the House of Lords in August 2013, when he took the title "Baron Bamford" of Daylesford in the County of Gloucestershire and of Wootton in the County of Staffordshire.

 In June 2016, Bamford wrote a letter in support of voting to leave the European Union to his employees.
 In October 2016, he led his company to leave the CBI over the organisation's anti-Brexit stance.
 JCB also donated £100,000 to Vote Leave, the official pro-Brexit group.
-In May 2021, Bamford rejected an invitation to rejoin the CBI, after previously having called it a "waste of time" that "didn’t represent my business or private companies".
+In May 2021, Bamford rejected an invitation to rejoin the CBI, after previously having called it a "waste of time" that "didn't represent my business or private companies".

-During the 2019 general election campaign Bamford donated £3,935,984 to the Conservative Party.
+During the 2019 general election campaign, Bamford donated £3,935,984 to the Conservative Party.

-In 1961, Bamford incorporated a company called JCB Research, described in media as an "obscure company".
-Between 2001 and 2010, JCB Research donated over £4.5 million to Conservative politicians, although it was only reportedly worth £27,000 at the end of 2010.
+In 2023 New Statesman named Bamford the 33rd most powerful right-wing political figure in the UK, writing that he "collects [both] cars and politicians".

+In 2025, Bamford donated £200,000 each to both the Conservatives and Reform UK.

+House of Lords

+In August 2013, it was announced that Bamford was to be elevated to the House of Lords.
+On 3 October 2013, he was made Baron Bamford of Daylesford in the County of Gloucestershire and of Wootton in the County of Staffordshire.
+On 10 June 2014, he made his maiden speech in the Lords during a debate on the Queen's Speech.
+He spoke a further four times: once on manufacturing, once on Brexit, and twice on green hydrogen.

+Lord Bamford retired from the House of Lords in March 2024.

 Personal life

-Bamford owns mansions in several countries; in England they include Daylesford House and Wootton Lodge.
-Although he was linked to offshore tax havens in the Panama papers through sole ownership of Casper Ltd., his spokesman said the company was inactive for its entire existence before being dissolved in 2012.
+Bamford owns mansions in several countries; in England, they include Daylesford House and Wootton Lodge.
+In 2004 Bamford bought Sloane House in Chelsea, London from oil trader Ely Calil for £45 million.
+Although he was linked to offshore tax havens in the Panama Papers through sole ownership of Casper Ltd., his spokesman said the company was inactive for its entire existence before being dissolved in 2012.

-One of Anthony Bamford's sons, Jo Bamford, is a businessman.
-After working at the JCB company, he founded a green hydrogen investment fund and in 2019 purchased Northern Irish company Wrightbus, who manufacture buses including London's double-deckers.
+Bamford is married to Carole Whitt and they have 3 children, Joseph "Jo" Cyril Edward, George, and Alice.
+Jo Bamford is also a businessman who founded a green hydrogen investment fund after working at the family company.
+In 2019 Jo purchased Northern Irish company Wrightbus, which manufactures buses, including London's double-deckers.